Recently in an online group I came across a question about how to deal with conflicting Aromatherapy advice.

 This is not surprising when we observe that some of these individuals have vested interests, such as sellers of essential oils (who want to see their sales increase) recommending high levels of use of essential oils, clashing with aromatherapists who warn against these practices as they are the ones often seeing the fallout from excessive use and adverse reactions.
 Conflicting motivations, beliefs, background and training can create very different points of view.

-But when you find two reputable, qualified individuals giving apparently different advice, what then do you do?
+But when you find two reputable, qualified individuals giving apparently conflicting aromatherapy advice, what then do you do?

 For the novice this can seem like an insoluble problem.
 If the experts don’t agree, where do you turn?

 For me, however, this question didn’t seem like a problem, but more of an illustration of how aromatherapy advice can change over time.
 There was in fact a very simple explanation of why the pieces of advice differed.

 You see the books in question had been written a few years ago.
 The conflicting advice had come to light more recently.